 Pets are welcome in the Netherlands but there are strict rules relating to bringing pets into the country, particularly around proving they are healthy and are transported appropriately.

-If you plan to take a pet to the Netherlands, it's important to check the latest regulations.
+If you plan to take a pet when moving to the Netherlands, it’s important to check the latest regulations.
 Make sure that you have the correct papers, not only for the Netherlands, but for all the countries you will pass through to reach the Netherlands.
 Be aware that regulations differ depending on the country you are travelling from.
 Here is the general information you will need when you decide to move to The Netherlands with your pet.

 Pet immigration rules for The Netherlands